 THE BUNGALOW KITCHENS MANUAL BY JANE POWELL

-What I am offering here is just an overview of Bungalow Kitchens by Jane Powell.
-It comes across as pretty dry, but the book itself is beautiful & entremely entertaining.
+What I am offering here is just an overview of BUNGALOW KITCHENS by Jane Powell.
+My version comes across as pretty dry, but the book itself is beautiful & extremely entertaining.

 Jane starts off with the History of the Modern Kitchen, hearkening back to Colonial days,describing it as being primarily the domain of women.
 Moving forward a couple centuries, she quotes Stickley.
 “In planning a house it should come in for the first thought instead of the last & its use as a dining room as well as a kitchen should be carefully considered.”
 She also mentions that at this time, almost all architects were men who likely did not cook, or probably even pick up a dirty dish, what did “considered” actually mean?